PatternBuilder/pattern-kit/README.md

 - Create arrays of paths to your data, schema, template, docs and styleguide files (relative to config)
 - Set the file extensions for each file type
 - List categories in order you'd like them to appear in navigation
+- Add any attributes you want printed on the body tag using `body_attr`
 - Create arrays of assets for css, js and footer js (including live reload if necessary)

 ```